pmorvalho/CFaults/README.md

 ### OPTION #4

 This corresponds to our paper's evaluation.
-To run all FBFL approaches on the entire benchmarks of programs (TCAS and C-Pack-IPAs), and reproduce the results section in the paper, use the script run_all.sh: (takes at most 44 hours)
+To run all FBFL approaches on the entire benchmarks of programs (TCAS and C-Pack-IPAs), and reproduce the results section in the paper, use the script run_all.sh: (takes around 45 hours)

 ```
 bash run_all.sh